-This requirement ensures that for real time applications of meters the dynamic behavior of the legally relevant software is not inadmissibly influenced by legally non-relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the non-legal part.
+This requirement ensures that for real time applications of meters the dynamic behavior of the legally relevant software is not inadmissibly influenced by not legally relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the non-legal part.

 - Description of the interrupt hierarchy. - Timing diagram of the software tasks.
-Limits of proportionate runtime for legally non-relevant tasks.
+Limits of proportionate runtime for not legally relevant tasks.

-Documentation covering limits of the proportionate runtime for legally non-relevant tasks is available for the programmer of the legally non-relevant software part.
+• Documentation covering limits of the proportionate runtime for not legally relevant tasks is available for the programmer of the not legally relevant software part.

-· Confirm correct functioning in the presence of defined influencing quantities and provoked errors.
+Confirm correct functioning in the presence of defined influencing quantities and provoked errors.